 The core development goal for this project was to produce a platform that is highly customizable to allow all users to have an inclusive and personalized mobility solution.
-Theses modifiable aspects of the VRU-MAP application were created to accommodate the variety of needs of users with disabilities, as well as users who may not have disabilities but prefer more personalized routing than traditional applications provide.
+The customizable/modifiable aspects of the Vulnerable Road User Mobility Assistance Platform (VRU-MAP) were created to accommodate the varied needs of users with disabilities, as well as users who may not have disabilities but prefer more personalized routing than traditional applications provide.
 These modifiers were identified based on previous research as being reflective of user needs across numerous physical and mental attributes, including individual capabilities like physical conditions and mental constraints.
 Primary user considerations throughout the development of the app included physical disabilities that require attention related to ADA-compliant pathways (e.g., curbs with cuts for wheelchair access, ramps) as well as sensory or perception impairments (e.g., visual impairment, hearing impairment).
-Customizations are implemented in an adaptable format, allowing users to determine which modules are applicable to them.
+The customizations idealized throughout the VRU-MAP development were implemented in an adaptable format, allowing users to determine which modules are applicable to them.
 Inherent flexibility in the routing coding supports future expansion to include additional user considerations.

-To enable modifiers to influence routing, the team developed a novel routing algorithm that utilizes the concept of modifiable edgeweights.
-Here, routes are constructed using a series of geographic links - or segments - that are each assigned an edgeweight based on a combination of ratings of factor values and user preference.
-Potentially impeding factors such as stairs, missing sidewalks, and steep inclines are assigned negative factor values, depending on a user's pre-set preferences, while potentially supporting factors such as shorter distance and the availability of places to rest may be assigned positive values.
-As illustrated in the hypothetical edgeweight matrix presented in Appendix A, each factor's assigned value is multiplied by an importance factor defined by the user's settings, resulting in an edgeweight for each segment.
-For example, for a user who needs to avoid steep elevation changes, a segment with a higher slope will have a lower rating than a segment with a lower slope.
+To allow modifiers to influence route development, the team developed a novel routing algorithm that utilizes the concept of modifiable edgeweights.
+Here, routes are constructed using a series of geographic links - or segments - that are each assigned a weight based on a combination of ratings of factor values and user preference.
+Potentially impeding factors such as steps and inclines result in negative weights, depending on a user's pre-set preferences, while potentially supporting factors such as shorter distance and the availability of places to rest result in positive weights (again, given the user's preferences).
+As illustrated in the hypothetical edgeweight matrix presented in Appendix A, each factor's external value is multiplied by an importance factor defined by the user's settings, resulting in an edgeweight for each segment.
+For example, a segment with a higher slope will have a lower rating than a segment with a lower slope, for a user who needs to avoid elevation changes.

 Potential routes are then compared by the sum rating of the combined edgeweights for all links within each route, and the optimal route is selected to present to the user.